zio/zio-zmx/docs/overview/metrics.md

 All metrics in ZMX have a name of type `String` which may be augmented by zero or many `Label`s.
 A `Label` is simply a key/value pair to further qualify the name.
 The distinction is made, because some reporting platforms support tags as well and provide certain aggregation mechanisms for them.

-> For example, think of a counter that simple counts, how often a particular service has been invoked.
+> For example, think of a counter that simply counts how often a particular service has been invoked.
 If the application is deployed across several hosts, we might
 > model our counter with a name `myService`and an additional label `(host, ${hostname})`.
 With such a definition we would see the number of executions for each host,
 > but we could also create a query in Grafana or DatadogHQ to visualize the aggregated value over all hosts.
 Using more than one label would allow to create visualizations
-> for various subsets, depending on which labels are specified within the query.
+> across any combination of the labels.

 An important aspect of metric aspects is that they _understand_ values of a certain type.
-For example, a Gauge understand double values to manipulate the current value within the gauge.
+For example, a Gauge understands double values to manipulate the current value within the gauge.
 This implies, that for effects `ZIO[R, E, A]` where `A` can not be assigned to a `Double` we have to provide a mapping function `A => Double` so that we can derive the measured value from the effect´s result.